vkononov/cloudflare-turnstile-rails/README.md

    <%= cloudflare_turnstile_tag %>
    ```

   That's it!
-Though it is recommended to match your `theme` and `language` to your app’s design and locale:
+Though it is recommended to match your `theme` and `language` to your app's design and locale:

    ```erb
    <%= cloudflare_turnstile_tag data: { theme: 'auto', language: 'en' } %>